Avileen-Mukherjee/Amazon_Data_SQL_Project/README.md

 --
 ## ** SQL Concepts Used **
 Joins , case statements , window functions - Rank , Dense Rank , Lag , Group By , Having , Subqueries.
+## ** Key Insights **
+High-Value Customers: The top 10 customers contribute significantly to the overall revenue, indicating the importance of customer retention strategies.

+Payment Efficiency: The payment success rate provides insights into the reliability of the payment processing system.

+Product Performance: Identifying top-selling products helps in inventory management and marketing focus.

+Return Rates: Products with high return rates may require quality assessment or better customer education.

+Seller Contributions: Understanding which sellers generate the most revenue can inform partnership and commission strategies.

 ## **Database Setup & Design**